dmison/warcry/content/rules/setup.md

 1. The warband must include at least 3 and no more than 15 fighters.
 2. The combined points value of all the fighters in a player’s warband cannot exceed 1000.
 3. All fighters in a player’s warband must share the same faction runemark.
-4. The warband must include 1 fighter with the Leader runemark ( ) and cannot include more than 1 fighter with the Leader runemark ( ).
+4. The warband must include 1 fighter with the <Runemark mark="Leader" /> runemark and cannot include more than 1 fighter with the <Runemark mark="Leader" /> runemark.
 Once both players have mustered their warbands, they reveal their warbands to each other.

 ## THE PRIORITY ROLL